procount/pinn/README_PINN.md

 - **gpiochannel=\<channel\>**: Allows a different GPIO pin to be specified to trigger the recovery menu.

-- **gpiochannelValue=\<value\>**: This specifies the value the GPIO shoudl be set to to trigger the recovery menu.
+- **gpiochannelValue=\<value\>**: This specifies the value the GPIO should be set to to trigger the recovery menu.
 The default is 0.
 Specify 1 to trigger when the GPIO pin goes high.

 - **keyboardtriggerdisable**: Prevents a `SHIFT` keypress from entering Recovery Mode on boot (maybe you have a problematic keyboard which is erroneously triggering every time you boot)